Two years later I bought the Sony Alpha A7II because I felt that with the HX400V I couldn’t do what I wanted to achieve.

 Sometimes I let my imagination go wild on everyday objects.
 Surprising what the results can sometimes be!

 I discovered that it can be interesting playing with glass and light.
-You can illuminate the subject from behind or along the side with speedlights with a colour gel on it.
+You can illuminate the subject from behind or from the side with speedlights with a colour gel on them.
 A simple light bulb becomes a work of art if you experiment a little.
 In the fitting and the glass of the bulb above I drilled a hole of 3mm.
 Then I slowly turned the voltage higher with a dimmer and took a series of photos with the camera on high-speed burst until the tungsten wire melted.
 This takes about 1 to 2 seconds.
 The smoke gets its colours from the colour gels on the speedlights.
 With Photoshop I replaced the fitting holder with the bulb fitting.

 On Flickr.com I discovered a number of people who are involved in high-speed photography.
 After some research on the internet I decided to buy the Pluto Trigger.
 This is a little device especially for high-speed photography.
 For high-speed photography you need an electronic trigger because it's not possible by hand.